microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    ```powershell
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
    ```
+* **The property "SecretValueText" cannot be found on this object.
+Verify that the property exists** error:
+   Run the deployment script with a new globally unique name, the KeyVault name is already being used.
+Even if the resources are deleted, KeyVault is by default set to soft-delete.

 * **Git Missing**: This challenge uses scripts from Git.
 If you don't have Git installed, you might see something similiar to the error below.
 Get [Git](https://git-scm.com/downloads) and try again.
    <center><img src="../images/challenge01-git-client-install.png" width="850"></center>